afska/gba-link-connection/README.md

 *(aka Mobile Adapter GB)*

-This is a driver for an accessory that enables online P2P connections between 2 players, or up to two TCP/UDP connections.
+This is a driver for an accessory that enables online conectivity on the GB and GBA.
 The protocol was reverse-engineered by the *REON Team*.

 The original accessory was sold in Japan only and doesn't work anymore since it relies on old tech, but REON has created an open-source implementation called [libmobile](https://github.com/REONTeam/libmobile), as well as support for emulators and microcontrollers.

+It has two modes of operation:
+- Direct call (P2P): Calling someone directly for a 2-player session, using the other person's IP address or the phone number provided by the [relay server](https://github.com/REONTeam/mobile-relay).
+- ISP call (PPP): Calling an ISP number for internet access.
+In this mode, the adapter can open up to 2 TCP/UDP sockets and transfer arbitrary data.

 ![screenshot](https://github.com/user-attachments/assets/ff0ea09f-807c-4ba9-9dac-9cae8f831408)